joemoose/psiops/docs/combat.md

 ## Retreat

-Running away from a dire situation always requires a successful roll +REFLEXIVE, as well as a safe destination to run to.
+Running away from a dire situation always requires a successful roll +REFLEXES, as well as a safe destination to run to.

 ## Damage, Injuries, and Dying

 If you take damage but have at least 1 HP remaining, you’re still on your feet and in the fight.
-However, if you drop to 0 or less HP, you must roll **2D6 + FORCEFUL** *minus* any damage past zero to see how bad it is:
+However, if you drop to 0 or less HP, you must roll **2D6 + STRENGTH** *minus* any damage past zero to see how bad it is:

 - On a **6 or less**, for a lethal attack, such as a gunshot, you’re **dead**.
 If not, you’re at 0 HP, incapacitated, and gain an *injury*.
 Incapacitated characters will die in 10 minutes if left unattended.
 - On a **7-12**, you remain alive with 1 HP and gain an *injury*.
-You must make a successful **+FORCEFUL** roll or be knocked unconscious.
+You must make a successful **+STRENGTH** roll or be knocked unconscious.
 An ally can revive unconscious characters.
 - On a **13 or more**, you gain an *injury* but rally with HP equal to the lowest D6 rolled, up to your maximum HP.

 ### Injuries